 My professional Code of Ethics and Standards of Practice contains policies and principles of anti-discrimination and respect for the dignity of persons.
 Beyond these policies and principles, I endeavor to continue to educate myself and to take action on issues of racism and oppression.

 I support Black Lives Matter.
-I acknowledge the continued discrimination and violence faced by Black Canadians, Indigenous Canadians, and other Canadians of Colour.
-I write this knowing I am a white woman with privilege who has failed at times to be an effective and active ally, who is part of the systematic oppression of BIPOC communities and individuals.
+I acknowledge the continued discrimination and violence faced by Black Individuals, Indigenous Peoples, and other Individuals of Colour living in the place called Canada.
+I write this knowing I am a white individual with privilege who has failed at times to be an effective and active ally, who is part of the systematic oppression of BIPOC communities and individuals.

 If you’d like to educate yourself on racism in Canada and more broadly across North America here are some resources you might want to look at: